OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 What Gets Shared When I Use Third Party Apps With My Evernote Account?

 Some third-party applications and services that work with our Service may ask for permission to access your Content or other information about your account.
 Those applications will provide you with notice and request your consent in order to obtain such access or information.
 Please consider your selection of such applications and services, and your permissions, carefully.
-We encourage you to review each party’s privacy policy.
+We encourage you to review each party’s contract terms and privacy policy.
 To learn more about some of these applications and what data they may access, visit our Third Party Application Permissions page.

 Does Evernote Access or Review My Notes?

 As a rule, Evernote employees do not monitor or view your personal information or Content stored in the Service, but it may be viewed if we believe our Terms of Service have been violated and confirmation is required, if we need to do so in order to respond to your requests for support, or we otherwise determine that we have an obligation to review it as described in our Terms of Service.
 Your Notes also may be viewed where necessary to protect the rights, property or personal safety of Evernote and its users, or in order to comply with our legal obligations, such as responding to warrants, court orders or other legal process.
 We vigilantly protect the privacy of your account contents and, whenever we determine it possible, we provide you with notice if we believe we are compelled to comply with a third party’s request for information about your account.
 Please visit our Information for Authorities page for more information.

-With our Context feature, the Evernote Service uses a number of technologies to show you relevant content.
+With our Context feature, the Evernote Service uses a number of technologies to show you content that may be relevant to the content in a note you are creating or reviewing.
 The content we show you may include Notes from your own account, Notes from accounts you are connected to through Evernote Business or Work Chat, and third party content that you have elected to receive.
+These are not advertisements.
 We believe features like these, which work automatically without any person at Evernote reviewing your Content, will enhance your experience using the Service.
 Context is turned on by default in applications where the feature is offered, but you can choose to turn it off.
 Context appears as "related results" in our Web Clipper, a feature which is turned on by default for our Business users.

 In addition, by detecting certain actions you take in your account (such as emailing Content into your account) or specific attributes associated with your Notes (such as whether your Notes contain PDFs or image files, or which application you use to create Notes), we may suggest Evernote Products or Service features to you that we think will help you get the most out of our Service.
 We do not read or share the Contents of your Notes with anyone for any advertising purposes.

 Does Evernote Ever Make Any of My Personal Information or Content Public?

-No. Note, however, that certain portions of the Evernote web sites and Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
+No. Please note, however, that certain portions of the Evernote web sites and Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
 Any information that you post in these locations can be read, collected and used by anyone and could enable others to send you unsolicited messages.
 Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any Personal Information you choose to post in these locations.

 III.
 Data Storage and Transfer Where Is My Data Stored?

 When you use Evernote Software on your computing device, such as by using one of our downloadable clients, Content you save will be stored locally on that device.
 When you sync your computing device with the Service, that Content will be replicated on our servers, which are located in the United States.

 Please be aware that Personal Information and Content submitted to Evernote will be transferred to a data center in the United States.
-If you post information to the Evernote sites you are confirming your consent to such information, including Personal Information and Content, being hosted and accessed in the United States.
+If you post information to the Evernote sites you are confirming your consent to such information, including Personal Information and Content, being transmitted to, hosted and accessed in the United States.

 Data privacy laws or regulations in your home country may differ from those in the United States, but Evernote complies with the US-EU Safe Harbor Framework and US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use and retention of personal information collected not only from those users residing in the European Union and Switzerland, but from all our users.
 We have certified that we adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access and enforcement.
 To learn more about the Safe Harbor programs, and to view our certification page, please visit http://www.export.gov/safeharbor/.